Instruction manuals are meant to help people perform tasks correctly.

 Each step should consist of a clear visual (static image or short gif) supported by a clear, task-centered sentence.

-Follow these simple steps when creating digital work instructions:
+Follow these simple steps when writing your instruction manuals:

-- Use an active tone of voice when writing instructions.
+- Use an active tone of voice when writing instruction manuals.

 - Keep it short and to the point.

-- Use a clear visual to illustrate the step.
+- Use a clear visual to illustrate each step.

-- Split up a task in several different sub-tasks.
+- Split up a task in sub-tasks to make it step-by-step.

 - Share it with your end-users digitally.